zicat/tributary/doc/user_guide.md

 Tributary is a reliable, stateless，fault-tolerance service for efficiently collecting and moving huge amounts of records.
 It has a simple and flexible architecture based on streaming records flows.
 It is robust and fault tolerant.

-The duty of tributary is providing records uploading network interface, ensuring records not lost and sinking records to multi external systems, ensuring external systems failures not affect each other and not affect sources.
+The duty of tributary is to provide records uploading network interface, ensure records not lost and sink records to multi external systems, ensure external systems failures not affect each other and not affect sources.

 ## Architecture